Skip to content

 5. ennodia_get_run

 Ennodia is asynchronous by design.
-A primary agent can start a run, keep working, and later poll ennodia_get_run for exact status, ETA, child task IDs, Compare state, failures, and the final answer.
+A primary agent can start a run and continue its main task.
+It can later poll ennodia_get_run for status and estimated completion time.

 Tell the user a real run can take minutes.
 Compare adds two serial model passes after the selected child agents finish.

-answers, name disagreements, and return the highest-risk issue first.
+Name the disagreements and return the highest-risk issue first.

 Use Ennodia to plan this migration with Claude Code, OpenCode, and Antigravity.